davesmiths/imagefill/readme.md

 Advanced Options
 ----------------

-Delay: Change the window.resize event throttle from the default 200 ms to a setting of your choosing
+Delay: Change the window.resize event throttle from the default 200 ms to a setting of your choosing:

-Change the delay via JavaScript as follows:
 ```
 $(function() {
     $('.imagefill').imagefill({delay: 100});